Professor Gale Justin, Department of Philosophy

 ● Students in both the Studio Section and the Distance Section must come to campus to take the midterm exam and the final exam.

 ● Case Studies must be submitted either via email to email@example.com (but not as an attachment) or given to me in class or slide under my office door, Mendocino 3024.
 NO ATTACHMENTS.
 Complete the assignment in the email itself.
 Use only the firstname.lastname@example.org email address to submit work or to contact me.

 ● Students who are registered in the Studio Section must come to class the day on which he/she is scheduled to debate.
 Bring an outline of the main points of your debate, which you submit to me after the debate.
 No shows or a late appearance for your debate will earn you a 0 for your debate grade.
 Students who are registered in the Distance Section must submit their judging assignment via email (NO ATTACHMENTS) no later than one week after the assigned debate has taken place.

-· Debaters and Judges please consult either Guidelines for Debaters or Guidelines for Judges, as the case may be.
-These guidelines are also available from the course materials page of my website: http://www.csus.edu/j/justing.
+· Debaters and Judges please consult the Guidelines (as the case may be) for Debaters and Judges.
+These guidelines are available from the course materials page of my website: http://www.csus.edu/j/justing.
 You will be graded on your compliance with these guidelines.

 Important Due Dates